netobserv/network-observability-operator/README.md

 # NetObserv Operator

-A Kubernetes / OpenShift operator for network observability.
-It deploys a flow monitoring pipeline based on an [eBPF agent](https://github.com/netobserv/netobserv-ebpf-agent/) or [IPFIX](https://en.wikipedia.org/wiki/IP_Flow_Information_Export) exports.
+NetObserv Operator is a Kubernetes / OpenShift operator for network observability.
+It deploys a flow monitoring pipeline to collect network flows exported by an eBPF agent or by a device such as an [Open vSwitch](https://www.openvswitch.org/) (OVS), in IPFIX format.

 It provides dashboards, metrics, and keeps flows accessible in a queryable log store: [Grafana Loki](https://grafana.com/oss/loki/).
 When used in OpenShift, new dashboards are available in the Console.

 ## Getting Started